-These expenses must be related to services traceable in accounting, carried out by another entity (department) of the grant recipient (coordinator or partner of the project).
+These expenses must be related to services traceable in accounting, carried out by another entity (department) of the grant recipient (coordinator or participating team).
 The costs of these services must be identified analytically.

 In addition, these services must be proportionate to their actual use for the purposes of the project and must not have been taken into account in the structural costs and/or management fees.
 They must be invoiced exclusive of any profit margin.